 What if Your Life Insurance Company Doesn’t Make it?

-At their heart, life insurance policies are nothing more than a promise on a piece of paper made by your insurance provider.
+At their heart, life insurance policies are nothing more than a promise on a piece of paper made by your provider.
 They promise to make sure your beneficiaries receive an agreed upon benefit should you pass away.
-However, insurance companies are only as good as their promise, so what happens if your provider goes under?
-With the recent trouble surrounding the mega insurance company, AIG, many people are wondering this very question right now.
+However, these brands are only as good as their promise, so what happens if your provider goes under?
+With the recent trouble surrounding the mega company, AIG, many people are wondering this very question right now.
 While their concerns are certainly valid, most policyholders should get by unscathed.
-Here’s a look at what happens and what you can do if your life insurance provider doesn’t make it.
+Here’s a look at what happens and what you can do if your carrier doesn’t make it.

 What Happens if Your Insurer Doesn’t Make it?

-• Fortunately, you won’t be left out completely in the cold if your life insurance provider doesn’t make it for some reason.
+• Fortunately, you won’t be left out completely in the cold if your provider doesn’t make it for some reason.
 That’s because life insurance companies are regulated by state governments and generally require that they participate in a state guaranty fund or association.
-The purpose of the state guaranty fund is to make sure policyholders still receive their benefits if an insurance company gets shut down.
+The purpose of the state guaranty fund is to make sure policyholders still receive their benefits if a brand gets shut down.

-• Sometimes, when a life insurance company goes under, they’re able to transfer their customers to a more stable insurance company.
-Usually, you get to keep your old insurance policy exactly as is with your new provider, though it’s possible that your premiums could increase.
-Make sure to read all the fine print if you’re transferred to a new provider, they may try to sneak in new exclusions or provisions in your policy.
+• Sometimes, when an organization goes under, they’re able to transfer their customers to a more stable organization.
+Usually, you get to keep your old policy exactly as is with your new provider, though it’s possible that your premiums could increase.
+Make sure to read all the fine print if you’re transferred to a new carrier, they may try to sneak in new exclusions or provisions in your policy.

-• While it may be too late to do it now, you should always make sure that your provider is financially sound when you purchase a new life insurance policy.
-There are several different ratings systems for insurance companies that can be found online.
+• While it may be too late to do it now, you should always make sure that your provider is financially sound when you purchase a new policy.
+There are several different ratings systems for organizations that can be found online.
 You can also look for customer reviews to make sure your company doesn’t make people jump through hoops to get their benefit.

 Additional Resources